UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

 caused by close atom contacts.
 Also the com simulation with the protein will be more expensive computationally and thus the time and resources allocated.

+Work in progress ...
+constraints file discussions
+General behaviour of many legs and two legs